webpack-contrib/sass-loader/README.md

 ### Sass options

 You can pass options to node-sass by defining a `sassLoader`-property on your `webpack.config.js`.
 See [node-sass](https://github.com/andrew/node-sass) for all available options.
+Hint: If you want to compile `.sass` instead of `.scss` files, set the property `indentedSyntax` to true.

 ``` javascript
 module.exports = {